donalthurley/articles/bitcoin.md

 Even if that power were to come from greeen sources we are still diverting it from more worthy causes like powering large data centers.

 In software engineering, mistakes are nearly always made in the first implementations.
-We are now seeing that the second and third generation cryptocurrency platforms are addressing these shortcomings.
+We are now seeing that the second and third generation cryptocurrency platforms are addressing the original shortcomings.

 The IEEE, the world's largest technical professional organization, in their code of ethics [5] state that professionals should "strive to comply with ethical design and sustainable development practices".